laravel/docs/collections.md

     // ['product_id' => 1, 'price' => 200, 'discount' => false]

-If the given items's keys are numeric, the values will be appended to the end of the collection:
+If the given item's keys are numeric, the values will be appended to the end of the collection:

     $collection = collect(['Desk', 'Chair']);